Polarization identity

-In linear algebra, a branch of mathematics, the polarization identity is any one of a family of formulas that express the inner product of two vectors in terms of the norm of a normed vector space.
+In linear algebra, the polarization identity is any one of a family of formulas that express the inner product of two vectors in terms of the norm of a normed vector space.

 If a norm arises from an inner product then the polarization identity can be used to express this inner product entirely in terms of the norm.
 The polarization identity shows that a norm can arise from at most one inner product; however, there exist norms that do not arise from any inner product.